 If you already follow me on Instagram (@leahshoup), you’ll know that I love bright colors.
 Whether it be in the form of murals, street art, or pastel-colored houses, vibrant cities are the perfect photo inspiration.
 If you’re a color seeker like myself, this list is for you.

-Valparaíso, Chile is a street art lover’s dream come true.
-Additionally, this city is budget friendly for backpackers and easy to access from Santiago.
-A quick 2-hour bus ride (costs around $5 USD) will take you from the sprawling metropolis of Santiago to its more laid back sister, Valparaíso.
+Valparaíso, Chile, is a street art lover’s dream come true.
+Additionally, this city is budget-friendly for backpackers and easy to access from Santiago.
+A quick 2-hour bus ride (costs around USD 5) will take you from the sprawling metropolis of Santiago to its more laid back sister, Valparaíso.

-The city, often referred to as “Valpo”, was originally an extremely wealthy sea port.
-After the opening of the Panama Canal, the port experienced a huge decrease in traffic.
+The city, often referred to as “Valpo”, was originally an extremely wealthy seaport.
+After the opening of the Panama Canal, the port experienced a considerable decrease in traffic.
 The remnants of this time in the city’s history are still left in the form of antique architecture.

 Nowadays, this “Jewel of the Pacific” is better known for its vibrant colors.
-Some of the most popular street artists from all over the world visit Valpo to leave their mark.
+Some of the most famous street artists from all over the world visit Valpo to leave their mark.

 The Pelourinho district (pictured above) was the city center during colonial times.
 Furthermore, it is particularly famous for its pastel-hued buildings and historical sites.
 Salvador is quite the picturesque city, located on top of a peninsula that overlooks the Atlantic Ocean.
 With its typically warm temperatures and gorgeous beaches, Salvador makes the perfect destination for anyone looking to mix a cultural experience with a tropical destination.

-Fun fact: The Carnaval de Cartagena is one of the city’s main festivals.
+Fun fact: The Carnaval de Cartagena is one of the city’s leading festivals.
 This is actually when the Miss Colombia beauty pageant takes place!